by Andrea M. Darcy

 3. Lower your expectations.

-If you show up at each family gathering with a list of demands in your head, such as thinking it’s about time people listened to your properly, or acknowledged your latest accomplishments, you are going to be riled up before you even arrive and might spend the entire time feeling hard done by as your demands are unlikely to be met.
+If you show up at each family gathering with a list of demands in your head?
+Such as thinking it’s about time people listened to your properly, or acknowledged your latest accomplishments?
+You are going to be riled up before you even arrive and might spend the entire time feeling hard done by.

 The less you expect from a family gathering, the more likely you are to enjoy yourself.
 What if you decided to expect nothing at all beyond your Mother’s good cooking?
 What if you decided to let everyone be their very worst and not worry about it?
 How much better might you feel at the end of the day?
 Don’t see it as not caring, see it as taking care of yourself emotionally.